mitchnegus/wp-member-bios/README.txt

 = 1.0 =
 (Upgrade notices describe the reason a user should upgrade.
 No more than 300 characters.)

+== In the works... ==

+* Better profile page formatting
+* Taxonomy based sorting on the 'Members' page

 == Credits ==